i-rocky/fastsocket/README.md

 # FastSocket

-> IMPORTANT: I'm learning Rust and this is my first project.
+> *IMPORTANT:* The README is AI generated, mostly wrong.
+I'm learning Rust and this is my first project.
 If it looks like shit, that's because it is.
 PRs welcome, but you have to explain what you did.

 FastSocket is a realtime messaging server for the web.
-It is built on top of [Pusher](https://pusher.com) and [FastWebSockets](https://github.com/fasthttp/websocket).
+It is built on top of [Pusher](https://pusher.com) protocol(so it can leverage the [Pusher JS SDK](https://github.com/pusher/pusher-js)) and [FastWebSockets](https://github.com/denoland/fastwebsockets).

 ## Getting Started